-We enclose a detailed submission for your review which raises numerous questions for discussion.
-As a next step, we would warmly welcome the opportunity to discuss the issues we have raised with you in more detail.

-Please contact me directly at danni@udiavic.com.au to arrange a suitable time to do so.
+We request the opportunity to discuss the issues raised in this letter in more detail.
+Please contact Dr Caroline Speed, UDIA Victoria Policy and Research Director by emailing caroline@udiavic.com.au to arrange a suitable time to do so.